ARE YOU READY TO TAKE ACTION FOR ANIMALS?

 You did it!

-The experience of participating in a protest can be an emotional one—your protesters may find themselves suddenly facing feelings of anger, sadness, overstimulation or anxiety.
+The experience of participating in a protest can be an emotional one—your protesters may find themselves suddenly facing feelings of anger, sadness, overstimulation, or anxiety.
 Be there for each other.
 The reward for this noble act of peaceful protesting far exceeds the emotional cost.

 Be sure to thank your protestors, invite them to future protests, possibly hold a celebration event like dinner or drinks, and post protest photos on your Facebook page or Facebook event page for sharing.
 Do this as soon as possible after your event so that your protestors can share their success with their friends.

-Thank you for being their voice!
+Thank you for being a voice for compassion!